whiteraysoft1-sketch/smartkeyholder/user-manual-smart-key-holder.md

 ---

+## 💡 Pro Tips
+- 📱 Add your page to your phone's home screen for quick access and easy edits
+- 📸 Use clear, professional images and a short, catchy bio
+- 🛠️ Update your gallery regularly to show off your latest work or services

+---

 ## 🛡️ Security & Privacy
 - Your QR is permanently assigned to your account
 - Your data is securely stored and encrypted